 The bumblebee has a long, reddish-coloured tongue that is hairy at the end so is good for soaking up nectar (see above and below).

-When the bumblebee is flying the tongue is folded under its head and body inside a horny sheath formed by the palps and maxillae.
-In the drawing below and the photographs left and below the tongue itself is the long thing in the middle, the two outer parts on each side form the sheath, they are called the palp and the maxilla.
+When the bumblebee is flying the tongue is folded under its head and body inside a horny sheath formed by the palps and maxillae, see the photograph above.
+In the drawing below and the photographs above and below the tongue itself is the long thing in the middle, the two outer parts on each side form the sheath, they are called the palp and the maxilla.
+Like our own tongue the bumblebee tongue is stretchy and good at licking and soaking up sweet nectar.

 Bumblebee tongue and sheath.